Ricky Ricardo Jr.: Portrayers

 Little Ricky was played by a number of actors.
 In utero, he was portrayed by who would become Desi Arnaz Jr., as Lucy Ricardo's pregnancy coincided with the pregnancy of her portrayer Lucille Ball; the show's writers decided shortly before Desi Jr.'s birth that Little Ricky would be a boy, as Ball and Desi Arnaz Sr. already had a daughter (Lucie Arnaz) and, since it would likely be the 41-year-old Ball's last pregnancy, it might have been Arnaz Sr.'s only opportunity to father a boy.
 When Desi Jr. was indeed born male, writer Jess Oppenheimer joked that he was "the greatest writer in the world."
 Those who portrayed Little Ricky after birth included James John Ganzer and two sets of twins (following television policy at the time): Richard and Ronald Lee Simmons, and Michael and Joseph Mayer.
+He was also played by two unidentified older actors, a boy and a man, as part of a dream sequence in "Ricky's Old Girlfriend".
 When Little Ricky was aged to an older child, Keith Thibodeaux, a child prodigy drummer, was hired to portray Little Ricky and was credited solely as "Little Ricky" throughout his time on the show.
 (He would assume the stage name Richard Keith after The Lucy-Desi Comedy Hour ended.)

 Because of his work on I Love Lucy, Thibodeaux would spend much time and become close friends with Desi Arnaz Jr. and Lucie Arnaz; he would eventually teach Arnaz Jr. how to drum, which Arnaz Jr. would later put to use as a member of Dino, Desi & Billy.